leafs1/GB-Emulator/README.md

 # GB-Emulator
-My JS make of a Game Boy Emulator
+My JS make of a Game Boy Emulator from scratch